tasmota/docs/docs/Scripting-Language.md

   `array` = up to 4 arrays of data
   `name` = name of chart
   `label` = label for up to the 4 datasets in chart
-  `entrylabel` = labels of each entry separated by '|' char
+  `entrylabel` = labels of each x axis entry separated by '|' char
-  ("cntN" starts numbering entries with the number N an optional /X generates only an devides by X range)
+  ("cntN" starts numbering entries with the number N an optional /X generates numbers devided by X)
   ("wdh: before a week defintion generates a week with full hours)
   `header` = visible header name of chart